SereneVirus/Cybersecurity-pen-tools/nmap/readme.md

 Drawback of Half-open is that the unsyncronized nature of the scan can bring down badly configured services

 > Less common

-NULL, FIN and Xmas tries to be even more sneaky than Half-open NULL does not include any flag and expects the exchange to be (empty) -> RST FIN sends the FIN flag (used to end an established TCP connection).
-Since no connection is established the expected exchange is FIN -> RST
+NULL, FIN and Xmas tries to be even more sneaky than Half-open<br/>
+NULL does not include any flag and expects the exchange to be (empty) -> RST<br/>
+FIN sends the FIN flag (used to end an established TCP connection).
+Since no connection is established the expected exchange is FIN -> RST<br/>
 Xmas sends a malformed packet with the URG (Urgent), PSH (Push) and FIN flags enabled.
-Analyzing the packet in Wireshark makes it look like a Christmas tree.
+Analyzing the packet in Wireshark makes it look like a Christmas tree</br>
 ![Christmas tree](https://www.plixer.com/wp-content/uploads/2015/12/xmaswireshark.jpg)

 > UDP